yogeshrnaik/DevOps/docker/README.md

 ## The Docker flow: Images to containers
 An image is a file that makes up just enough of the operating system to be able to run it independently.

-From Docker Quickstart Terminal type following to list docker images available on your computer:
+From Docker Quickstart Terminal type following to list docker images available on your computer.
 ```
 $ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED            SIZE